Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Scaling limits of coalescent-walk processes

 \section{Scaling limits of coalescent-walk processes}

 In this section we deal with scaling limits of coalescent-walk processes both in the finite and infinite-volume case.
-The results in this section culminate in \cref{thm:discret_coal_conv_to_continuous}, upon which the proofs of the two main theorems in \cref{sec:final} rely, namely \cref{thm:permuton} and \cref{thm:joint_scaling_limits}.
+The main result in this section is \cref{thm:discret_coal_conv_to_continuous}.
+This will be the main ingredient in the proofs of the two main theorems in \cref{sec:final}, namely \cref{thm:permuton} and \cref{thm:joint_scaling_limits}.
 Nevertheless, we believe that our intermediate results, \cref{thm:coal_con_uncond} and \cref{prop:coal_con_cond}, are of independent interest.

 All the spaces of continuous functions considered below are implicitly endowed with the topology of uniform convergence on every compact set.